reumont/VenomEvolution/analysis/210222_synteny_icarapin_results.md

-# Identifying Apamin and MCD orthologs using synteny
+# Identifying Icarapin orthologs using synteny

 First Obtain flanking genes from the bed files